eficode-academy/rf-katas/exercises/07-test_template.md

 Empty Username Empty Password    ${EMPTY}    ${EMPTY}
 ```

+*Note:* the commented line (one starting with `#`) isn't required.
+It's there merely to server as a
+header for the test case table to enhance readability.

 Now run `robot robot/invalid_login.robot` command to verify that changes are done correctly.

 Now let's create 4 more test cases.
 Just add new line `<name of the test case> 4 spaces <username> 4 spaces <password>`